8 a.m. – 4:30 p.m. Monday – Friday

 IHP will not cover all of your losses from damage to your property (home, personal property, household goods) that resulted from the disaster.
 IHP is not intended to restore your damaged property to its condition before the disaster.
 In some cases, IHP may only provide enough money, up to the program limits, for you to return to a livable home.

 IHP does not cover business-related losses that resulted from the disaster.
-However you may apply to the U.S. SBA for a Business Disaster Loan to help provide financing to get your business losses covered.
+However, you may apply to the U.S. Small Business Administration (SBA) for a Business Disaster Loan to help provide financing to get your business losses covered.

 By law, IHP will not provide money to you for losses that are covered by your insurance.

-While some money is available through IHP, most disaster aid from the Federal government is in the form of loans from the U.S. Small Business Administration (USSBA), the United States Small Business Administration Disaster Loan Program that must be repaid.
-Applicants to IHP may be required to seek help from USSBA first, before being considered for certain types of IHP help.
-If you are required to apply for an U.S. Small Business Administration disaster loan and do not complete the process you may not be eligible for any further assistance through FEMA.
-You do not have to submit an USSBA loan application to be considered for FEMA rental assistance.
+While some money is available through IHP, most disaster aid from the federal government is in the form of loans from the SBA, the disaster loan program that must be repaid.
+Applicants to IHP may be required to seek help from SBA first, before being considered for certain types of IHP help.
+If you are required to apply for an SBA disaster loan and do not complete the process, you may not be eligible for any further assistance through FEMA.
+You do not have to submit an SBA loan application to be considered for FEMA rental assistance.